 If you suffer financial hardship, we are willing to discuss different options for the fees.
 Public hospital gastrointestinal clinics provide bulk billed appointments which can be arranged through your GP, however the waiting time for new patients to be seen in these clinics are often quite lengthy.

-At SGS, private procedures are generally billed with “no gap”.
+At SGS, private procedures are usually billed with “no gap”.
 That means, if your private health insurance covers the procedure, your gastroenterologist’s fees will be paid completely by your health fund and Medicare, and you will not be charged directly.
-There may however be an excess payment required by your health fund, depending on the level of cover you have chosen.
+There may however be an excess payment required by your health fund, depending on the terms of the cover you have chosen.

 If you do not have insurance, you can pay for procedures to be done privately and prices vary depending on the hospital where the procedures are carried out.
 Further information is available from the practice office staff.
 Alternatively, we can usually arrange for procedures to be performed at one of our affiliated public hospitals where all costs will be covered by Medicare.
 Note that there is usually a longer waiting time to have procedures done in the public system.